 - You could probably make one yourself

-- Not very elegant
+- Folding toilet is not very elegant

 - Probably pretty smelly

 - Not sealed tight so risk of spillages

 Portable Toilets for Campervans

 A portable toilet (or chemical toilet or porta-potti) is more of a long-term toilet solution for campervans.

 Portable toilets don’t need electricity and each unit is self-contained, so you can take them out of the van for emptying and cleaning.